volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

 Site Registration and Site to RE tunnels go over the internet gateway.

+### Custom Certificate Private Key

+TLS Private Key data in unencrypted PEM format including the PEM headers.
+The data may be optionally secured using BlindFold.
+TLS key has to match the accompanying certificate..

+`blindfold_secret_info_internal` - (Optional) Blindfold Secret Internal is used for the putting re-encrypted blindfold secret.
+See [Private Key Blindfold Secret Info Internal ](#private-key-blindfold-secret-info-internal) below for details.(Deprecated)

+`secret_encoding_type` - (Optional) e.g. if a secret is base64 encoded and then put into vault. (`String`).(Deprecated)

+###### One of the arguments from this list "blindfold_secret_info, clear_secret_info, vault_secret_info, wingman_secret_info" must be set

+`blindfold_secret_info` - (Optional) Blindfold Secret is used for the secrets managed by F5XC Secret Management Service.
+See [Secret Info Oneof Blindfold Secret Info ](#secret-info-oneof-blindfold-secret-info) below for details.

+`clear_secret_info` - (Optional) Clear Secret is used for the secrets that are not encrypted.
+See [Secret Info Oneof Clear Secret Info ](#secret-info-oneof-clear-secret-info) below for details.

+`vault_secret_info` - (Optional) Vault Secret is used for the secrets managed by Hashicorp Vault.
+See [Secret Info Oneof Vault Secret Info ](#secret-info-oneof-vault-secret-info) below for details.(Deprecated)

+`wingman_secret_info` - (Optional) Secret is given as bootstrap secret in F5XC Security Sidecar.
+See [Secret Info Oneof Wingman Secret Info ](#secret-info-oneof-wingman-secret-info) below for details.(Deprecated)

 ### Custom Static Route Nexthop

 Nexthop for the route.